Contents

 Living in India and earning in another currency?
 You have probably realized the value of keeping your earnings in foreign currency to pay for your overseas expenses.
 Instead of paying for FX conversion twice, one can open an EEFC (Exchange Earners’ Foreign Currency) account with an Indian bank.

-The Reserve Bank of India made amendments to the Foreign Exchange Management Act, 1999, allowing “opening, holding, and maintaining” Foreign Currency Accounts in India in May 2000.
+The Reserve Bank of India amended the Foreign Exchange Management Act of 1999, allowing “opening, holding, and maintaining” Foreign Currency Accounts in India in May 2000.
 The regulations came into force a month later.

 What is an EEFC account?